heejae1213/object_tracking_deepsort/README.md

 ![vehicle_tracking_demo](/readmes/demo.gif)

-## How to run
+# How to run
 **Folder Description**
-* detection: Python based YOLOv3 Inference Code.
+* **detection**: Python based YOLOv3 Inference Code.
 Creates bounding box information.
-* det: Bounding box information is saved in this folder. txt files.
+* **det**: Bounding box information is saved in this folder. txt files.
-* ckpts: Feature Extractor model checkpoints are saved in this folder.
+* **ckpts**: Feature Extractor model checkpoints are saved in this folder.
 You can either train your own Feature Extractor or use ckpts in this folder to extract features from images.
-* feature extractor: Siamese CNN code.
+* **feature extractor**: Siamese CNN code.
 It can be used for building a featrue extractor.
-* deep_sort: original DeepSORT code.
+* **deep_sort**: original DeepSORT code.

 **How to test run?**
 1. Have the video you want to perform tracking in the ```videos``` folder.